kevinsagis/Pictometry-for-WebApp-Builder/ReadMe.txt

 Pictometry Widget 1.2

+April 2019 update:  NOTE::: if you are on https, make sure ALL links use https or Pictometry won't load!
+Otherwise this still works fine, and is tested in Web App Builder 2.12 (April 2019 release).
+Working demo now on https://www.sagis.org/map

 July 9, 2015

 v 1.2 - What's New:
 This widget can now be used for sites in any map projection (i.e. state plane, web mercator, etc)